xiki808/run-command/README.md

-Scripts are a bunch of helpers provided by the command `scripts`

-<b>Before install</b>

-Make sure to have a bin folder in the user home directory.
-Add it to the `PATH` variable in .bashrc:

-`export PATH=$PATH":$HOME/bin"`

-Reload the file:

-`source ./bashrc`
+Run is a list of custom commands

 <b>Installation</b>

-In the root directory run the installation script:
+After cloning this repo, in the root directory run the installation script:

 `bash install.sh`

+The installation script will create a `bin` folder in the user's home directory and expands the `$PATH` variable to include this path.

-Run `scripts` command to get available commands.
+Run `run` command to get available commands.